By Steve & Tamami Laser

 Display Audio systems include an 8-inch display with Connected Navigation support, and a 10.5-inch display with onboard navigation and available T-Connect services.
 An in-vehicle WiFi hotspot with DCM enables data transfer for smartphones, game devices, and other devices connected to the internet.

 Available Toyota Safety Sense features include a Pre-collision Safety System, Proactive Driving Assist, Lane Change Assist, Front Cross-Traffic Alert, Safe Exit Assist, and Plus Support.

-News source, photos, and video courtesy of Toyota Motor Corp.
+News source and photos courtesy of Toyota Motor Corp.

 Story (commentary) © 2022 CarNichiWa.com